KjellSchubert/coroutines-python-javascript/readme.md

 Forget for a moment that this example is contrived & actually bloats the code for the countdown() implementation, let's assume there are examples where delating to a subgenerator is desirable.
-In any case the output of this program is not the naively expected [4, 3, 2, 1, 0] but [4, <generator object subgenerator at 0x00527A08>].
+In any case the output of this program is not the naively expected [4, 3, 2, 1, 0] but [4, &lt;generator object subgenerator at 0x00527A08&gt;].
 This is where 'yield from' comes into play:

     def countdown_fixed(start):